 Fax: 713-374-3927

+Wiring Instructions: Wiring Instructions:

+Sweetgum Energy LP Enron North America Corp.

+c/o InterGen North America LP Bank of America

+Citibank, N. A. Account No. 375-046-9477

+Account No. 4079-6541 ABA # 111 000 012

+ABA # 021 000 089

 5. Distribution of Escrow Property Upon Termination

-Upon termination of this Escrow Agreement, Escrow Property then held hereunder shall be distributed as set forth in paragraph 3 of Part I of this Escrow Agreement.
+Upon written notice of termination of this Escrow Agreement, Escrow Property then held hereunder shall be distributed as set forth in paragraph 3 of Part I of this Escrow Agreement.

 6. Compensation

 (a) At the time of execution of this Escrow Agreement, the Escrow Agent has waived the acceptance fee.
-The Depositors shall pay Escrow Agent a fee of $3,000.00 per annum upon execution of this Escrow Agreement and thereafter on each anniversary date of this Escrow Agreement and Depositors agree to reimburse the Escrow Agent for all reasonable expenses, disbursements and advances incurred or made by the Escrow Agent in performance of its duties hereunder (including reasonable fees, expenses and disbursements of its counsel).
+The Depositors shall pay Escrow Agent a fee of $3,000.00 per annum or part thereof payable upon execution of this Escrow Agreement and thereafter on each anniversary date of this Escrow Agreement and Depositors agree to reimburse the Escrow Agent for all reasonable expenses, disbursements and advances incurred or made by the Escrow Agent in performance of its duties hereunder (including reasonable fees, expenses and disbursements of its counsel).
 It is understood that the Escrow Agent’s fees may be adjusted from time to time to conform to its then current guidelines.
 The obligations contained in this paragraph (a) shall be a joint and several obligation of the Depositors.

 (b) Depositors shall pay an investment transaction fee of $100.00 for each purchase or sale of a security made by Escrow Agent hereunder, unless funds are invested pursuant to paragraph 2(b)(3) or 2(b)(4)of Part I of this Escrow Agreement.